tinyos/tinyos-main/tos/chips/msp430/adc12/README.txt

   TimerA).
 See "sampcon_ssel".

-Example: Assuming that SMCLK runs at 1 MHz the following code snippet performs 2000 ADC conversions on channel A2 with a sampling period of 4000 Hz.
+Example: Assuming that SMCLK runs at 1 (binary) MHz the following code snippet performs 2048 ADC conversions on channel A2 with a sampling frequency of 4096 Hz.
-The sampling period is defined by the combination of SAMPCON_SOURCE_SMCLK, SAMPCON_CLOCK_DIV_1 and a "jiffies" parameter of (1000000 / 4000) = 250.
+The sampling period is defined by the combination of SAMPCON_SOURCE_SMCLK, SAMPCON_CLOCK_DIV_1 and a "jiffies" parameter of (2^20 / 4096) = (1048576 / 4096) =
+= 256 jiffies.

-   #define NUM_SAMPLES 2000
+   #define NUM_SAMPLES 2048
    uint16_t buffer[NUM_SAMPLES];

    const msp430adc12_channel_config_t config = {